Jirga (film): Filming

 While waiting for the escorts to be approved, Gilmour and Smith purchased two Fosters beers.
-Possession of Alcohol is illegal in Afghanistan, and especially dangerous in the strictly Islamic, Jalalabad.
+Possession of alcohol is illegal in Afghanistan, and especially dangerous in the strictly Islamic, Jalalabad.
 As a result, the beers had been purchased on the black market, smuggled in the floor of a taxi and discovered by Afghan Police who had to be bribed in order to reach the two Australians.
-After this journey the two beers cost U.S. $114.
+After this journey, the two beers cost USD$114.
 However, the small taste of home relaxed the two Australians, and Gilmour said it was well worth the price.

-The next day the escorts were approved and the crew began to film the Taliban scenes in Buddhist caves in the mountains of Tora Bora.
+The next day, the escorts were approved and the crew began to film the Taliban scenes in Buddhist caves in the mountains of Tora Bora.
 Smith had Gastroenteritis and as a result refused to eat the chicken prepared for the scenes.
 He ate some bread and pretended to eat the chicken to avoid ingesting harmful bacteria.

 Two men were seen running away from the caves on the last day of shooting at the location.
-The police believed the men had placed I.E.D's in the cave and forced the crew to abandon the scenes left which took place in those caves.
+The police believed the men had placed IEDs in the cave and forced the crew to abandon the scenes left which took place in those caves.

 The crew had only two days to film all of the scenes which take place in the village of Ghazi Ghar which concludes the film.
 Many of the real villagers were used as actors in the film, which delayed shooting as they would often look directly into the camera and force a shot to be started again.
 However, Gilmour was glad that they used the actual villagers for actors, as the children who had been suggested by casting agents in Pakistan had all looked like "pudgy private school kids in Shiny clothes."
 Instead, for the part of Ana Gul, the son of the man killed by Mike Wheeler, Gilmour cast Inam Khan, a child in the village whose face showed the signs of his hard life.

-The end of the film in which Mike Wheeler places himself at the hands of the Jirga was planned to be as real as possible.
+The end of the film, in which Mike Wheeler places himself at the hands of the Jirga, was planned to be as real as possible.
 The crew briefed the actual village elders that this was a story about a former soldier who was returning to apologise for killing one of the men of their village.
 As a result, the Jirga scene played out like a real Tribal Council, with the elders debating how they would deal with such an event if it had actually occurred.
-Due to miscommunication some of the elders were not aware it was a fictional film and believed Smith was a real soldier returning to their village to confess to killing their people.
+Due to miscommunication some of the elders were not aware it was a fictional film and believed Smith was a real soldier returning to their village to confess to killing one of their people.